Sifl46/GOSRootOTA/README.md

 5. **[Optional]** Before locking the bootloader, reboot into Android to confirm proper signing.

-   Install the Magisk or KernelSU app and run:
+   Install Install the APK for your previously chosen Magisk fork, and run:

    ```shell
    adb shell su -c 'dmesg | grep libfs_avb'